Skip to Content

 We haven't found any complaints of similar magnitude about the Kerastase Resistance Shampoo, and we absolutely love that one ourselves, so we thoroughly recommend starting there whether you're sensitive to protein or not.
 If you're concerned that you have an extreme intolerance, though, our recommendation is moisture, moisture, and more moisture, and for that, you should head over to our best French shampoo post.

-Resistance Bain Force Architecte Shampoo by Kerastase
+Kerastase Resistance Bain Force Architecte

 A hair strengthening shampoo.